deevgeny/seacargos/README.md

 Sea cargos aggregator web application.

 ## Who can use it
-Any person or any company who have a need to track sea shipments.
+Anyone who have a need to track sea shipments.

 ## How it works
-Coming soon...
+Python ETL scripts get/update data from web sites and store them in MongoDB database.
+Python ETL scripts can be run by user and/or scheduled with Linux crontab tool.
+Flask framework provides user interface to get, update and view tracking data stored in database.

 ## How to install
-Coming soon...
+Will be updated soon...

 ## How to config
-Coming soon...
+Will be updated soon...